Toash/COOL-code-generator/codegen/readme.txt

-Code generation and optimization for CS485 Special Topics: Compilers

-This course skips past the lexer and parser, and focuses on the semantic analyzer, codegen, and optimization.
-The semantic analyzer I wrote is incomplete so will probably rewrite it later, also I would eventually like to just implement the scanner and parser so that the full implementation for cool is complete.

-Files:
-./scanner/scanner.py - scans tokens
-./codegen/src/asm.py emits cool assembly instructions from an annotated ast.
-./codegen/src/x86.py emits x86 AT&T assembly from cool assembly.

-Optimizations:
-Constant folding, computing constant expressions during compilation instead of emitting code that does it.
-Right now this is only doing for constants, I could extend it to work with Identifiers.
-This would presumably require keeping track of the values of identifiers in a similar manner as the symbol stack

 PA3 readme:
 My compiler just uses cl-asm as an ir.
 I skipped TAC because it wasn't fully working and I just wanted to start printing 1 to the screen quickly.